 - Satisfying sessions

-All the metrics tracked by Instabug’s APM directly impact the overall app Apdex score.
+All the metrics tracked by Instabug's App Performance Monitoring tool directly impact the overall app Apdex score.
 Furthermore, each metric has its own individual Apdex score representing how that specific instance is perceived by the user.
 These metrics include:

 - App launches

 Instabug App Performance Monitoring gives you control over which metrics to include in your app's overall Apdex score.

 By default, all app launches, app traces, network URL patterns, and UI traces are marked as key metrics and included in your overall score.
 To customize your app's Apdex score, you can exclude any individual item as shown in the screenshots below.

 When using Instabug APM, you'll see an Apdex score for each trace or event along with its rate of change, average value, P95, dissatisfied count, and the number of occurrences.